HugoTex98/Health-Insurance-Cross-Sell-Prediction/README.md

 ## Dataset

-The dataset consists of one CSV files:
+The dataset consists of one CSV file:

-1. `dataset.csv`: The full dataset with features related to health insured persons.
+`dataset.csv`: The full dataset with features related to health insured persons.

-The target variable in the training data is `Response`, which indicates whether the customer will purchase insurance.
+The target variable in the dataset is `Response`, which indicates whether the customer will purchase insurance.

 | Column Name          | Description                                              |
 |----------------------|----------------------------------------------------------|